Cruise from Stockholm – the essential guide

 There are rooms suitable for families traveling with kids or teenagers with plenty of space.
 Rooms are typical of the Scandinavian style – hardwood floors, neutral colors, and modern bathrooms.
 It’s a great choice and good value for money.

 Breakfast is outstanding.
 Everything you would want from a Scandinavian breakfast buffet, including plenty of healthy options and those with food allergies.
-You may want to allow a bit of extra time in the morning to enjoy it!
+You may wish to allow extra time in the morning to enjoy it!

 You can check in from 3 pm.
-The hotel can store your luggage for you if you cannot access your room immediately upon early arrival.
-Wifi is free in all parts of the hotel, and you may want to note that this hotel is entirely cash-free, so credit cards are a must.
+The hotel can store your luggage if you cannot access your room immediately upon early arrival.
+Wifi is accessible in all parts of the hotel, and you may want to note that this hotel is entirely cash-free, so credit cards are a must.
 This applies to many hotels all over Sweden.

 First Hotel Kungsbron